SomethingNewUK/party-constitution/party-constitution.md

 6.6 The Executive Board may establish temporary and standing Committees for the administration of the Party and the development of policy.
 These committees may include any suitable person, without regard to their membership of The Party or the Executive Board.
 Any member of the Executive Board may elect to be a member of any Committee of the Executive Board.
 The Party Leader may appoint any suitable person to any Committee of the Executive Board.

 6.7 The Executive Board may institute other offices as they see fit and appoint suitable people to those offices.
-Holders of these offices must be Party Members but need not necessarily be members of the Executive Board.
+Holders of these offices must be UK resident Party Members but need not necessarily be members of the Executive Board.
 If they are not members of the Executive Board, they will be appointed ex-officio and non-voting members of the Executive Board and will be required to report to the Executive Board.

 6.8 The Executive Board shall initially comprise of 3 Party members, but should expand in size to a maximum of 12 Board members as party membership grows.
 The size of the Executive Board is to be reviewed and agreed at each Biennial General Meeting, or may be reviewed by an Extraordinary General Meeting.
 The Executive Board will be elected by transferrable vote at the Biennial General Meeting of the Party.
+Nominations will be invited at least one month before the Biennial General Meeting, and any UK resident Party member may stand.
 The Executive Board may co-opt additional members.
 Co-opted members shall not have a vote on the Executive Board.

 6.9 Elections to the Executive Board shall be conducted in accordance with rules and procedures laid down by the Executive Board from time to time.